 Every year on May 1, visitors and locals participate in the Lei Day Celebration.
 The Lei is a widely recognized symbol for “Aloha.”
 Perfect for family fun, this colorful event features artisans and their handcrafted Leis as well as games, crafts, and food.

 The entire month of May consists of musical recognition and cultural commemoration.
 Mele Mei is a celebration of Hawaiian music.
 From hula and ukulele to island reggae and steel guitar, no genre goes unnoticed.
-If you’re visiting the island of Oahu in May, you’re guaranteed a rockin’ time.
+If you’re visiting the island of O’ahu in May, you’re guaranteed a rockin’ time listening to incredible live music.

 Returning to the Iolani Palace every year in July, the Prince Lot Hula Festival attracts spectators from all over the world.
 While the event is centered around hula, it is not competitive.
 Visitors learn a lot from the many cultural demonstrations and festival performances.

 The Aloha Festival is the largest cultural celebration in the state and the largest Hawaiian celebration in the country.
 The weeklong event aims to foster the meaning of “Aloha” by honoring the Islands’ unique heritage.
-Surrounded by Oahu’s beauty and local pride, travelers will cherish their unique experience on this colorful occasion.
+Surrounded by O’ahu’s beauty and local pride, travelers will cherish their unique experiences on this colorful occasion.

+Honolulu wine and food festival.
 Hungry for a gourmet getaway?
 The Hawaii Food and Wine Festival takes place in late October across multiple islands.
-The event features a stunning cast of internationally-acclaimed chefs and culinary personalities as well as wine and spirit producers.
+The event features a stunning cast of internationally acclaimed chefs and culinary personalities as well as wine and spirit producers.

 Surrounded by beautiful ocean waters, it comes as no surprise that canoeing is such a popular team sport in Hawaii.
 The Molokai Hoe Canoe Race invites canoe paddling teams from around the world to cross the Kaiwi Channel, which spans 41 miles of open ocean.
 Fans can watch the racers take off from Hale O Lono and finish at Hilton Hawaiian Village.